sqrrahman/Vicsek_interaction_network_critical_noise_geometry_and_topology/README.md

 Sample SLURM job scripts and relevant bash command files (commands.txt) are provided to illustrate the typical workflow.
 The provided bash scripts are intended for Linux-based HPC systems.
 On Windows, the C++ codes can be compiled using a standard compiler (e.g., g++ with OpenMP support) and executed locally (e.g., using WSL, MinGW, or Visual Studio).
 MATLAB scripts can be run interactively.

 The overall workflow is divided into the following stages.
-Additional scripts are provided for generating animations/movies (Part 1a_movie) and for plotting the largest clusters (Part 3a_cluster).
+Additional scripts are provided for generating animations/movies (scripts_1a_movie) and for plotting the largest clusters (scripts_3a_cluster_shapes).

 ### Part 1: Simulation up to steady state
 Copy the files in project directory and use the commands provided in commands.txt to generate C++ and job script files and run the jobs.